 There are countless ways of making both deposits and withdrawals into your bookmaker’s account in this day and age.
 So the question is, which betting payment method is the best?

-Although the answer to this question depends on many factors, including your personal preference, our team of experts has put each payment option through tough tests to see how they size up to one another.
+Although the answer to this question depends on many factors, including your preference, our team of experts has put each payment option through tough tests to see how they size up to one another.
 We will cover the advantages and disadvantages of each method, how easy they are to use, what fees are attached and the deposit and withdrawal waiting times.

 Top Sports Betting Payment Methods